SAP-samples/teched2022-IN280/exercises/ex4/ex44/readme.md

     - [Add your email address to SAP Cloud ALM](/exercises/ex4/ex47/)

         If you want to assign a colleagues to an alert you have to use a verified email address.
-As the email addresses we are using in this TechEd session `userID@opensapusers.com` are not valid you have to add your email address in the separate *Notfication Management* application.
+As the email addresses we are using in this TechEd session `userID@opensapusers.com` are not valid you have to add your email address in the separate *Notification Management* application.

         <br>![](/exercises/ex4/images/HMAlertingActions.png)